vtex-apps/store-header/docs/README.md

 - **`header-spacer`**:

 The `header-spacer` is tasked with adding spacing between blocks throughout the Header rows.
+For example:

 ```json
 "header-row#3-desktop": {